Sonobeat History • 1971

 The story of Austin's Sonobeat Recording Company, Sonobeat Records, and Sonosong Music in the 1960s and '70s

 Fantasy artwork for the second album by Wali and the Afro-Caravan, that Sonobeat completes in 1971 but never releases

 Fast Cotton's Dwight Dow in the Sonobeat studios drum isolation booth

 At the same time he's shopping the second Afro-Caravan album to major labels, Bill is renewing his efforts to develop the next "super group" that might attract a lucrative national record label deal for Sonobeat.
-In spring '71, he produces five tracks with a reincarnation and enlargement of the Sweetarts known as Fast Cotton.
-Bill and band founder Ernie Gammage select two tracks for release as a Sonobeat 45 RPM single, but Fast Cotton breaks up before the master tape can be sent to the pressing plant.
+In spring '71, he produces five tracks with a reincarnation and enlargement of the Sweetarts, now known as Fast Cotton.
+Bill and band founder and front-man Ernie Gammage select two tracks for release as a Sonobeat 45 RPM single, but Fast Cotton breaks up before the master tape can be sent to the pressing plant.
 Ironically, the timing of the band's breakup is a blessing, since without the band available to promote the release, it would certainly be a commercial failure.
 Although Bill expends his time and energy recording Fast Cotton, at least he doesn't spend money to press, release, and promote the single.

 James Polk also returns in 1971 to record tracks for a potential jazz-funk album as a follow-on to his 1969 Sonobeat 45 RPM stereo single Stick-To-It-Tive-Ness, but, like the second Afro-Caravan album, Sonobeat is unable to interest any national labels in Polk's new material.

 The Bill Miller Group continues sessions with Sonobeat on and off through the first half of 1971, and Bill Sr. even calls in Sonosong composer and resident mystic Herman Nelson to help with lyrics for some of the group's material.